seblg57/Fail2ban-NGINX/README.md

 ## Overview

-This project enhances security by utilizing custom scripts with Fail2Ban to dynamically ban/unban IP addresses based on log analysis, and incorporates a PostgreSQL database for detailed tracking and management of banned IPs.
+This project enhances security by utilizing custom scripts with Fail2Ban to dynamically ban/unban IP addresses based on Nginx / SSH log analysis, and incorporates a PostgreSQL database for detailed tracking and management of banned IPs.

 ## Tested on :